helenclx/helenchong.dev/src/blog/posts/2024-07-23-responsive-disability-pride-flag-css.md

 Since Ann Magill released the Disability Pride flag to the public domain under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/), I am doing the same to my responsive Disability Pride Flag CSS background.
 Therefore, you are free to use my code and do what you want with it without asking for permission or crediting me.

-You can also check out [my Codepen demo](https://codepen.io/helenclx/pen/VwJjBmB)  for my responsive Disability Pride flag CSS background and play with the code.
+You can also check out [my CodePen demo](https://codepen.io/helenclx/pen/VwJjBmB)  for my responsive Disability Pride flag CSS background and play with the code.

 <p class="codepen" data-height="300" data-default-tab="css,result" data-slug-hash="VwJjBmB" data-pen-title="Disability Pride Flag CSS Background" data-editable="true" data-user="helenclx" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/helenclx/pen/VwJjBmB">